equinor/sumo-wrapper-python/README.md

 If we are unable to decode the provided `token` as a JWT, we treat it as a refresh token and attempt to use it to retrieve an access token.

-If no `token` is provided, an authentication code flow/interactive flow is triggered to retrieve a token.

 ## Methods

-`SumoClient` has one method for each HTTP-method that is used in the sumo-core API.
-See examples of how to use these methods below.
+`SumoClient` has one method for each HTTP-method that is used in the Sumo API.
+The Sumo API documentation is available from the Swagger button in the Sumo frontend.

 All methods accepts a path argument.
 Path parameters can be interpolated into the path string.
 Example: